alchan00/alchan00.github.io/topics/p-adic-geometry/diamonds/index.md

 sending R->X to trivial G x R.

-moduli of untilt (X#, i X#b->X) as no nontrival automorphism? meaning : f : X#->X# s.t. f^b=id is only id by tilting correspondence. objects = pairs morphsism = unique iso for isomorphic untilts
+moduli of untilt (X#, i X#b->X) has no nontrival automorphisms since f : X#->X# s.t. f^b=id is only id by tilting correspondence. viewed as a stack of groupoids, objects = pairs morphsism = unique iso for isomorphic untilts

-to view as sheaf of sets. one does pi_0 -> isoclass of untilts. not the underly set because pi_0 is inverse to the naive functor from Sets to Gpds.
+to view this as sheaf of sets. one does pi_0 and gets a set of isoclass of untilts. not the underly set because pi_0 is inverse to the naive functor from Sets to Gpds.